MicrosoftDocs/bot-docs/articles/bot-service-manage-channels.md

 # Connect a bot to channels

 A channel is a connection between communication applications and a bot.
-A bot, [registered  with Azure](bot-service-quickstart-registration.md), uses the channels to facilitate the communication with the user.
+A bot, registered  with Azure, uses the channels to facilitate the communication with the user.

-The [Bot Connector service](~/rest-api/bot-framework-rest-connector-quickstart.md) enables a bot to exchange messages with channels that are configured in the <a href="https://portal.azure.com" target="_blank">Azure Portal</a>, by using REST and JSON over HTTPS.

 You can configure a bot to connect to any of the standard channels such as Alexa, Cortana, Facebook Messenger, Slack and so on.
-For more information, see [Register a bot with Azure
+For more information, see [Bot channels registration](bot-service-quickstart-registration.md).
-](bot-service-quickstart-registration.md).

 In addition to the provided channels, you can also connect a bot to your communication application using **Direct Line** as the channel.